2014 Annual Security Report (Clery)

 On Campus Property

 There were no reported hate crimes for 2013.

 There was one reported incident with a bias of race that occurred on campus.

 OBTAIN A COPY OF THIS REPORT

 A copy of this report can be printed directly from this website.
 You may also request a copy of this report in person, at the front counter of the CSU, Chico Police Department.
-The police department is located in Yuba Hall on the corner of Normal Avenue and W. 2nd Street and is open 24 hours a day, every day of the year.
+The police department is located on the corner of West 2nd and Chestnut Streets and is open 24 hours a day, every day of the year.
 You can have a copy sent to you, whether by U.S. mail, fax or e-mail, by calling (530)898-4034.

 FIRE SAFETY REPORT

 The 2014 Fire Safety Report may be viewed here.